 Use a Content Delivery Network (CDN)

-A content delivery network is a network of servers that are (ideally) placed around the globe in every major internet hub.
-They take the load off your server by serving static files from their own servers.
+A content delivery network is a network of servers that are (ideally) placed around the globe in every significant internet hub.
+They take the load off your server by serving static files from their servers.
 They also serve them from a location that’s the closest geographically to the visitor.

 Choose the Right Data Center Location